aniket1966/temperature-converter/README.md

-# Task 1
+# Task
-In this we make temeprature converter and netflix homepage by using Html,css,js.
+In this we make temeprature converter by using Html,css,js.